raleel/mythras-srd/0003_Skills.md

 ### Streetwise (POW+CHA)

 Streetwise represents knowledge of places and social contacts within a settlement.
-It covers everything from identifying potentially dangerous neighbourhoods, to finding local services – legal or illegal.
+It covers everything from identifying potentially dangerous neighborhoods, to finding local services – legal or illegal.
 How long a Streetwise attempt takes depends on what is sought.
 Finding a good inn will take less time than locating a fence for stolen goods or a fake trading permit.

 ### Survival (CON+POW)